 COMMITTEE ON THE RIGHTS OF THE CHILD

-Day of General Discussion: "Children’s Rights and Alternative Care" 18 September 2020 - 10:00 a.m. to 6:00 p.m.
-Room XVII Palais des Nations, Geneva
+Day of General Discussion: "Children’s Rights and Alternative Care" 16 - 17 September 2021

 The Convention on the Rights of the Child is the most widely ratified international human rights instrument, with 196 States Parties.

 The purpose of General Discussion Days is to foster a deeper understanding of the contents and implications of the Convention as they relate to specific articles or topics.
 Representatives of Governments, non-governmental organizations, United Nations human rights mechanisms, United Nations bodies and specialized agencies, national human rights institutions, the business sector, as well as individual experts and children are welcome to take part.
-The Committee also encourages the submission of written contributions, to be sent by 15 June 2020, please click on this link for more information.

-Overall objective of the 2020 DGD
+Overall objective of the 2021 DGD

 The overall purpose of the day of general discussion is to examine broadly the current situation regarding alternative care in its complexity, identify and discuss particular areas of concern with regard to the unnecessary separation of children from their families and appropriate ways to respond to family and child separation in cases where it is unavoidable.

-Specific objectives of the 2020 DGD
+Specific objectives of the 2021 DGD

 - Create meaningful engagement for children and young people who have experience of the child protection system and/or of living in alternative care of any type so they can voice their opinions on what constitutes quality care and advocate for legislative and systemic changes;